ricksteruk/aya_devnet_guide/guide_join_devnet.md

 rustup update
 ```

-`You can now choose to Install Aya-Node by downloading the Binaries (3.1) or by compiling from the Souece Code (3.2)`

 ### 3.1 Install AyA-Node from Precompiled Binaries

 You can either use precomplied binaries to install aya-node or build the aya-node from source code (as described in 3.2)